M.A. Educational Leadership, University of Notre Dame

-Mrs. Plackowski oversees children enrolled in our Three and Four year old preschool, Young Fives, Enrichment, Daycare & Aftercare, and the St. Francis de Sales pre-school program.
 She is passionate about teaching our youngest learners and her dedication goes beyond the classroom.
-It’s also evident in the smiles and individual interaction she has with each child and their parents every day.
+It is also evident in the smiles and individual interaction she has with each child and their parents every day.

 Mrs. Plackowski is happily married, and has two sons Ben and Nicolas, both of whom are graduates from our school.
-We’re grateful for her devotion to our youngest learners at Corpus Christi!
+She enjoys camping and biking with her family during the summer months.
+We are grateful for her devotion to our youngest learners at Corpus Christi!

 Ms. Centilli teaches 3rd grade for our Corpus Christi students.
 She attended Aquinas College and Notre Dame University for her BA in Education and followed this with her Masters from Western Michigan University.
 She began teaching in 1998 and has been teaching for 20 years.
 Her experiences include teaching Kindergarten 1st, 2nd, and 3rd grades, as well as R.T.I. for grades K-8.
 Ms. Centilli was inspired to become a teacher by her father and great-grandmother, who were both teachers.
 As her career progressed, she was attracted to teaching at Corpus Christi because of the ability to combine the elements of Catholicism and faith with core education.
 She says the best part of her job is watching the student snot only grow in their academics but in their faith as well.